A Breakdown of Hybrid vs. Native Mobile App Development Costs

 Native Mobile App Development

-Native mobile apps are built for specific platforms and are written in languages that the platform accepts, for example, Swift and Objective-C for iOS apps and Java for native Android apps.
+Native mobile apps are built for specific platforms and are written in languages that the platform accepts, for example, Swift and Objective-C for iOS apps and Java or Kotlin for native Android apps.
 Native apps have the best performance and are the most used in the app market as users prefer them to web apps or hybrid apps for their speed and responsiveness.
 These types of apps are more interactive, intuitive, and offer a better overall user experience.

 It is easier to maintain two codebases for two applications than it is one codebase for two applications.
 With native app development, you have fewer dependencies for bugs to occur because you’re not relying on a cross-platform tool such as Xamarin or Cordova.